-Since 2008, Campbell River Whale Watching and Adventure Tours has a long history of delivering exceptional Wildlife Viewing and adventure Tours.
-Since 2008, we have been a key player in Campbell River’s whale watching industry, but our years of experience goes far beyond that.
+Campbell River Whale Watching and Adventure Tours has a long history of delivering exceptional Wildlife Viewing and adventure Tours.
+Since 2008, we have been a key player in Campbell River’s tourism industry, but our years of experience goes far beyond that.
 Founded by “Hurricane Jack” aka Jack Springer along with his partners Jennifer and Aaron, the three brought many years of experience with them as they started their new venture.
-Over the past 10 years the company has grown from one boat to seven and continues to expand and look for new ways to engage with guests.
-In 2018, Tyler Bruce and Stephen Gabrysh purchased the company and are excited to carry on the legacy left by the previous owners as they find new ways to grow and offer new experiences to their guests.
+Over the past 14 years the company has grown from one boat to seven and continues to expand and look for new ways to engage with guests.
+In 2018, Tyler Bruce and Stephen Gabrysh purchased the company and have continued to carry on the legacy left by the previous owners as they find new ways to grow and offer new experiences to their guests.
 The new owners were quick to lead the company into becoming northern Vancouver Island’s first carbon neutral eco-tour company.

 Owner / Operator